How to find the best ceiling fan for your space and budget

 Fan blades can be wooden (timber, plywood or MDF), stainless steel, aluminium, or plastic.
 In testing we've found there's generally no difference in cooling ability between the different blade materials.
 Fans with wooden or plastic blades tend to be quieter, making them more suitable for bedrooms.

-DC fan models deliver more flexibility as far as speeds are concerned, with up to seven speeds including reverse.
-However, you may find one of the slowest normal speeds work well for you in winter by driving warm air down from the ceiling without creating a significant draft effect.
+DC fans deliver up to seven speeds including reverse.
+But even if your fan can't go in reverse, you may find one of the slowest normal speeds works well for you in winter by driving warm air down from the ceiling without creating a significant draft effect.

 Fan balance kit

-This helps correct wobbles that can rob a fan of efficiency and also lead to extra noise when on.
+This helps correct wobbles that can rob a fan of efficiency and create extra noise.

 Smart fans starting to appear on the market can automatically start when the temperature reaches a certain point, or using a proximity sensor associated with an app on your smartphone.